Our content may include links to products from our partners

 The two most important qualifications are:

-- Credit score of at least 580 may guarantee a very low down payment – 3.5% (See how to improve your credit score).
+- A credit score of at least 580 may guarantee a very low down payment – 3.5%.

 - Borrowers with lower credit score may also qualify at a higher interest rate; they also need to make a larger down payment.

 The Veteran’s Administration used to be a government body that protected the rights of duty service members as well as their families.
 Now, this agency is called the US Department of Veteran Affairs, but serves the same purposes.
-This department can also guarantee mortgages and help veterans purchase a loan at good and affordable terms (See How To Increase Mortgage Chances)
+This department can also guarantee mortgages and help veterans purchase a loan at good and affordable terms.

 In order to qualify, you need to have a certificate of eligibility which proves that the borrower has served enough time, say in the Army or the Navy.
 Of course, the higher the credit score, the better the terms of the loans.